top of page

 About Me

-I am a mixed race (Chinese Malaysian and British) fully qualified and insured Integrative Therapeutic Counsellor and registered member of the British Association for Counselling and Psychotherapy (BACP), a governing body who are regulated by the professional standards authority.
+I am a mixed race (Chinese Malaysian and British) fully qualified and insured Integrative Therapeutic Counsellor and Accredited member of the British Association for Counselling and Psychotherapy (BACP), a governing body who are regulated by the professional standards authority.
 This means I am bound and governed by the the BACP ethical framework for good practice and professional conduct and have been assessed to their standards of proficiency.
 I run my private practice full-time in Totnes, Devon where I work online, face to face or utilise walking and talking outside where I see both young-people and adults for a whole host of different reasons.
 Some people see me because they need some help with communicating how they're feeling, or trying to figure out what's going on for them and need a private space to just talk it through, others have been referred to me by the Private Sector, Charities, Police/Victim Support, Schools or other children and adult support services.
 I specialise in some areas which you can read about below, but mostly, I work with a lot of other areas too which you can read about here.

-I am a qualified (NSPCC CPSU) Safeguarding Lead for both children and adults, an Advanced Coach (Level 3) in Traditional Chinese Martial Arts under the British Council for Chinese Martial Arts where I am an Assistant Coach for Hu Long Temple and am enhance DBS checked.
+I am a qualified (NSPCC CPSU) Safeguarding Lead for both children and adults, an Advanced Coach (Level 3) in Traditional Chinese Martial Arts under the British Council for Chinese Martial Arts where I am an Assistant Coach and am enhance DBS checked.
 Counselling and Psychotherapy can be hugely valuable support for individuals training at Competition or Elite level, as well as attending their chosen sport(s) for fun, rehabilitation, or to enhance their wellbeing.
 On the flip-side, the traditional concepts of ancient Qi Gong, meditation and mindfulness can also help individuals coming for counselling or psychotherapy to help with their nervous system, mind-body connection which can help trauma, depression and anxiety.

 My career began in predominately working with special educational needs and at-risk young people within secure alternative provisions in London and Devon for mental health and complex behaviours, as well as mainstream educational settings to provide them with the most holistic person centred support in order for them to thrive healthily.
 This relied on a whole host of integrative practices and approaches such as THRIVE, art therapy, music therapy, canine assisted therapy as well as intensive mental health support and much more.
 It is in Devon where I decided to focus my work on both young people and adults on a more one to one basis, bringing about the emergence of my private practice.